-IDMIT (Infectious Disease Models and Innovative Therapies) is a national infrastructure dedicated to the study of infectious diseases.
-The IDMIT teams study pathophysiology and organism-pathogen hectares employees (including associated sites)
+The IDMIT (Infectious Disease Models and Innovative Therapies) department is a joint research unit with Inserm and the University of Paris-Saclay.
+It coordinates a national infrastructure.
+IDMIT is dedicated to the study of infectious, immune and hematological diseases, their pathophysiology, as well as interactions between employees (including associated sites)

-Adjusting a flow cytometer CEA-IRCM.
+Adjusting a flow cytometer CEA-IRCM. © P. Stroppa / CEA